Zayul/-SCRIPTS-/SublimeText/[Misc]/[Proof Of Concept] MatchReplace/README.md

 * sort stored values by region
 * iterate over regions at the target document, replacing all matched values from the source

+The demo is written to work with single tier JSON files, but can be adjusted as necessary.
+RegEx patterns to preceded & follow keys are:

+* queryPrefix
+* querySuffix
+*
 &nbsp;

 #Usage: